Deploying a YDB cluster on virtual or bare-metal servers

 Start static nodes

-Run YDB storage on each node:
+Run a YDB data storage service on each static cluster node:

 sudo su - ydb